verisense-network/docs/src/advanced_guides/timer.md

 | `set_timer!()` | Schedules a one-shot timer to invoke a handler after a specified delay.      |
 | `#[timer]`     | Marks a function as a valid timer handler callable by the runtime.           |
 | Intervals      | Achieved by recursively scheduling timers within timer handlers.             |

----

-### Further Reading

-For a more advanced example, refer to the official [Verisense Timer Example](https://github.com/verisense-network/verisense/blob/main/nucleus-examples/examples/timer.rs#L3).

----

-If you want, I can also generate a **“fully polished official documentation version”** suitable for inserting directly into your SDK docs or developer guide.
-Just say **"make official version"** if you'd like me to do that.